Tile-matching video game: History

 The first of what eventually became known as "match-three" games, where the goal is to create clusters of three or more identical items on a grid, was Shariki (1994).
-It led directly to the successful Bejeweled (2001), which became a series and inspired similar games including Zoo Keeper (2003), Big Kahuna Reef (2004), Jewel Quest (2004), and Chuzzle (2005).
-Tidalis (2010) developed the idea further with 20 game modes and the goal of creating the longest possible chain of matching colors.
+It led directly to the successful Bejeweled (2001), which became a very successful series and inspired many similar games including Zoo Keeper (2003), Big Kahuna Reef (2004), Jewel Quest (2004), and Chuzzle (2005).
+Later games such as Tidalis (2010) developed the idea further with 20 game modes and the goal of creating the longest possible chain of matching colors.

 Towards 2010, new trends in tile-matching games appeared.
 The first was driven by the popularity of mobile games.
 Prior to 2012, most tile-matching games had no end goal, instead challenging the player to continue as long as possible until the board reached a state where no turn was possible, or, in the case of Tetris, where tiles have filled up past a given point on the board.
 King, which had made similar tile-matching games for browser-based games, explored a different approach with its first mobile app, Bubble Witch Saga, which had puzzle-oriented gameplay like Puzzle Bobble, but applied finite restrictions on the number of moves the player could take and setting target goals such as score or clearing the board.
 This enabled them to create numerous levels that could be completed in a short time, making the game ideal for mobile players, and apply a microtransaction model to provide players temporary boosts and power-ups for more difficult levels.
 This approach proved highly successful and King reused it for the tile-matching game Candy Crush Saga in 2012, itself which was inspired by Bejeweled.
 Candy Crush Saga became one of the most financially successful mobile games, and established a new type of tile-matching game based on creating games broken up into levels and establishing goals to reach within a limited number of moves.
 This "saga" approach also extended to other genres of mobile games.

 The second innovation in tile-matching games was the incorporation of their mechanic into other genres.
 One of the first such games was Puzzle Quest: Challenge of the Warlords released in 2008.
 While based on a Bejeweled-like tile-matching game, Puzzle Quest added elements of a computer role-playing game atop this.
 The player would take turns against a computer opponent, making matches on a common game board, with the types of tiles matched representing role-playing game elements like attacks, defense, and magic which the player used to battle their current enemy, the larger game component had the player improve their character and obtain gear that improved the value of the tiles they matched or created special effects on the tile board, such as removing all tiles of a specific type.
 Puzzle Quest was very popular and led to numerous games which uses the tile-matching as part of a battle system.